The most dangerous intersections for pedestrians in Bloomington, Indiana

 Opportunities for improvement

-- Tenth and Eagleson made the top five most dangerous intersections for pedestrians.
+- Third and Eagleson made the top five most dangerous intersections for pedestrians.

 - The trend of larger, heavier vehicles in US is correlated with a rise in pedestrian fatalities.
 Some cities are using policies and design to counter this safety risk.

-- This project was possible only because there was a one-time clean-up of crash data.
-If the official data was cleaner, future analysis like this would be easier.
+- If the official data was cleaner, future analysis like this would be easier.

 Read on for the full report.